icebob/moleculer-java-site/src/caching.md

 [2017-08-18T13:04:33.849Z] INFO  Users count from cache: 2
 ```

-The `Handler called` message appears only once because the response of the second call came from the cache.
+The Handler called message appears only once because the response of the second call came from the cache.

 ::: warning
 Caching **does not work** with streamed data,
 it can only store values sent or received in a single data structure.
-Do not use the `@Cache` Annotation for Actions that receive or send
+Do not use the "@Cache" `Annotation` for `Actions` that receive or send
 [Moleculer Streams](actions.html#streaming).
 :::